harumuki/thorsten-hans.com/_posts/2019-02-11-terraform-the-definitive-guide.md

 ```
 ### Referencing Variables

 Referencing variables in *Terraform* scripts is done by using the *Terraform* interpolation syntax.
-Both variables defined above are used in the following sample to provide essential metadata for an *Azure Storage Account*.
+Both variables that were defined above are used in the following sample to provide essential metadata for an *Azure Storage Account*.
 The following script contains *HCL* keywords which weren't explained yet.
 Don't worry about those for now.
 The concept of using *variables* is essential for now.

 ```hcl
 resource "azurerm_storage_account" "storageacc" {